Karolína Plíšková: 2017: French Open semifinal, world No. 1

 At the Pan Pacific Open, she defeated Magda Linette before losing to Angelique Kerber.
-At the Wuhan Open, Plíšková reached the quarterfinal stage before losing to Ashleigh Barty in three sets.
+At the Wuhan Open, Plíšková reached the quarterfinal stage, before losing to Ashleigh Barty in three sets.
 At the China Open, she defeated Carla Suárez Navarro and Andrea Petkovic to reach the third round, where she lost to Sorana Cîrstea.
 At the WTA Finals, Plíšková defeated Venus Williams in straight sets, and then faced Garbiñe Muguruza whom she also defeated in straight sets.
 These victories ensured that she would reach the semifinals of the WTA Finals for the first time.
 She then lost to Wozniacki in straight sets.

 2018: Australian and US Open quarterfinals

-In Brisbane, Plíšková lost in semifinals to Elina Svitolina.
-At the Australian Open Plíšková reached quarterfinals for the second time, having defeated Verónica Cepede Royg, Beatriz Haddad Maia, Lucie Šafářová and Barbora Strýcová.
-In quarterfinals she lost to Simona Halep in straight sets.
-In Qatar Open, she reached the third round after receiving a first round bye and defeating Alizé Cornet in second round in straight sets.
-In third round she fell to American teenager Cici Bellis in straight sets, thus failing to defend her title.
-In Dubai after receiving first round bye, she defeated Carla Suárez Navarro in three sets in the second round.
-In the quarterfinals she was defeated by Angelique Kerber in straight sets.
-In Indian Wells Plisková reached the quarterfinals, where she lost to eventual champion Naomi Osaka.
+In Brisbane, Plíšková lost in the semifinals to Elina Svitolina.
+At the Australian Open, she reached quarterfinals for the second time, having defeated Verónica Cepede Royg, Beatriz Haddad Maia, Lucie Šafářová and Barbora Strýcová.
+In the quarterfinals, she lost to Halep in straight sets.
+In Doha, she reached the third round, after receiving a first-round bye and defeating Alizé Cornet in second round in straight sets.
+In round three, she fell to American teenager Cici Bellis in straight sets, thus failing to defend her title.
+In Dubai, after receiving first round bye, she defeated Suárez Navarro in three sets in the second round.
+In the quarterfinals, she was defeated by Angelique Kerber in straight sets.
+In Indian Wells, Plisková reached the quarterfinals where she lost to eventual champion, Naomi Osaka.
 At the following tournament, the Miami Open, Plíšková was defeated by wildcard and former champion Victoria Azarenka in the quarterfinals.

 Then Plíšková reached the quarterfinals in Dubai, Indian Wells and Miami.
 In April, she won the Stuttgart Open, defeating CoCo Vandeweghe in the final.
 She played also in the semifinals of Madrid.

 After reaching the quarterfinals in New York, Plíšková defeated the newly crowned US Open champion Naomi Osaka to take Pan Pacific Open, her eleventh career title.